DavidJKTofan/davidtofan.com/content/articles/cloudflare-multitenancy-security/index.md

 > No tenant code executes without boundary isolation.

+In terms of observability:
+- [Workers Observability](https://developers.cloudflare.com/workers/observability/), which includes metrics and analytics, [Logs](https://developers.cloudflare.com/workers/observability/logs/), and more.
+- Build your own with [Tail Workers](https://developers.cloudflare.com/workers/observability/logs/tail-workers/) and/or [Workers Analytics Engine (WAE)](https://developers.cloudflare.com/analytics/analytics-engine/).
+- When using [Custom Domain / Routes](https://developers.cloudflare.com/workers/configuration/routing/), one also also benefits of the HTTP/S Application Services visibility.

 ## 5. Security Framework Summary

 | Layer              | Goal                                   | Cloudflare Mechanism                             |